Our People

 Diocesan Council Members

-The Most Reverend Dr Phillip Aspinall (Chair)
+The Most Reverend Jeremy Greaves KCSJ (Chair)

-The Right Reverend Jeremy Greaves
+The Right Reverend Cameron Venables (Bishop)

-The Right Reverend John Roundhill
+The Right Reverend John Roundhill (Bishop)

-The Right Reverend Cameron Venables
+The Right Reverend Sarah Plowman (Bishop)

 The Reverend Canon Nicole Colledge